-Current is provided to the outlet by the generator or shore power.
-The outlet is a ground fault protected outlet and will operate any standard household appliance (i.e. blender, coffee maker).
+Current is provided to the outlets by the generator or shore power.
+The outlets are ground fault protected and will operate any standard household appliance (i.e. blender, coffee maker).
 However, the total combined amperage, in addition to other AC accessories, must not overload the boat's generator output.
+The outlets are located in the port console, starboard console, and at the helm station.